pkunjam/pkunjam/README.md

 ### About me

-I am a Computer Science graduate student specializing in game development, AR/VR/MR, graphics, and haptics.
-I have a proven track record of research and development in haptic interaction and human-computer interfaces.
-Pursuing a Master of Mathematics in Computer Science at the University of Waterloo has equipped me with a deep understanding of technology and its application in creating immersive user experiences.
+I am a Computer Science graduate with a Master of Mathematics from the University of Waterloo, specializing in XR (AR/VR/MR), computer graphics, game development, and haptics.
+I am passionate about leveraging AI to revolutionize XR technologies, creating transformative and immersive user experiences.

-I have a unique blend of technical skills, creative problem-solving abilities, and a strong foundation in programming languages such as C#, C++, and JavaScript.
-I have hands-on expertise in Unity3D, CHAI3D, OpenGL, and similar game/graphics engines and frameworks, and I have contributed to innovative projects that bridge the gap between technology and practical utility.
-My work spans developing video games, immersive haptics & VR-based simulations, and AR-based educational tools, showcasing my ability to innovate and push the boundaries of current technology.
+My unique blend of technical expertise, creative problem-solving, and experience with AI-driven XR solutions sets me apart.
+With a solid foundation in C#, C++, and JavaScript, I’ve developed and optimized immersive AR/VR simulations, haptics-based interaction systems, and game engines using tools such as Unity3D, OpenGL, and CHAI3D.
+These projects demonstrate my ability to push the boundaries of XR, integrating AI to make digital environments more interactive, personalized, and intelligent.

-Apart from my technical skills, I am a committed team player and leader.
-I have led initiatives as a mentor and organized major events like gaming tournaments.
-My ability to communicate effectively, mentor peers, and successfully lead projects has been recognized in various professional settings.

-I am passionate about the potential of AR/VR/MR and haptic technologies to revolutionize how we interact with digital interfaces.
-I aim to create more intuitive, immersive, and beneficial user experiences.
-My ambition is to continue leveraging my skills in a challenging environment that fosters growth, innovation, and the opportunity to make significant contributions to the technology field.
+In addition to my technical skills, I bring a strong collaborative spirit and leadership capabilities.
+I’ve led initiatives as a mentor, driven key projects in research settings, and organized major events.
+My focus is on bridging XR technologies with AI, allowing for more intuitive, adaptive, and accessible digital interfaces that can revolutionize industries from education to healthcare.

-My goal is to be at the forefront of technological advancement, contributing my expertise to projects that have a lasting impact.
+My goal is to leverage AI and XR to redefine human-computer interaction, bringing forth solutions that have the potential to reshape how we experience the digital world.
+I will continue innovating in this space, contributing to projects that not only challenge current limitations but also have a lasting impact on the future of immersive technology.

 ### Found it interesting?
 Know myself better...